onur1/warp/README.md

     go sum(context.Background(), resultChan)

     // Read and print the result
-    result := <-resultChan
+    for result := range resultChan {
-    fmt.Printf("The sum of doubled numbers is: %d
+        fmt.Printf("The sum of doubled numbers is: %d\n", result) }
-", result)
 }
 ```

 **Output:**

 ```
+The sum of doubled numbers is: 2
+The sum of doubled numbers is: 6
+The sum of doubled numbers is: 12
+The sum of doubled numbers is: 20
 The sum of doubled numbers is: 30
 ```

-In this example, we create an event from a slice of integers, double each number using the `Map` function, and then sum the doubled numbers using the `Fold` function.
-The result is processed asynchronously and printed to the console.
+In this example, we create an event from a slice of integers, double each number using the `Map` function, and then use `Fold` to produce a running sum of the doubled numbers.
+Each intermediate result is processed asynchronously and printed to the console.

 ## License